 - when compressing data to be uploaded (see the

-- when decompressing data being downloaded (when the data has Content-Encoding:gzip, e.g., as happens when uploaded using gsutil cp -z or gsutil cp -Z)
+Content-Encoding:gzipas a result of being uploaded using gsutil cp -z or gsutil cp -Z)

-- when running integration tests (using the gsutil test command)
+- when running integration tests using the gsutil test command

 TMPDIR=/some/directory gsutil cp ...

-On Windows 7 you can change the TMPDIR environment variable from Start -> Computer -> System -> Advanced System Settings -> Environment Variables.
+On Windows 7, you can change the TMPDIR environment variable from Start -> Computer -> System -> Advanced System Settings -> Environment Variables.
 You need to reboot after making this change for it to take effect.
-(Rebooting is not necessary after running the export command on Linux and macOS.)
+Rebooting is not necessary after running the export command on Linux and macOS.

-Copy all source versions from a source buckets/folders.
+Copy all source versions from a source bucket or folder.
 If not set, only the live version of each source object is copied.
-Note: this option is only useful when the destination bucket has versioning enabled.|

 gsutil cp -D -p gs://bucket/obj gs://bucket/obj_tmp gsutil mv -p gs://bucket/obj_tmp gs://bucket/obj

 |-e||Exclude symlinks.
-When specified, symbolic links will not be copied.|
+When specified, symbolic links are not copied.|

-gsutil -o "GSUtil:parallel_process_count=8" \ -o "GSUtil:parallel_thread_count=1" \ -m cp -r /local/source/dir gs://bucket/path
+gsutil -o "GSUtil:max_upload_compression_buffer_size=8G" \ -m cp -j html,txt -r /local/source/dir gs://bucket/path